 What can I do about a board that keeps rejecting my prospective buyers?

 “In most instances, a board is within its rights to reject prospective buyers without giving a reason, but if it's starting to seem suspicious, you do have some recourse to move your sale along.
-The first step is to check the proprietary lease and see if it says the board can reject without giving a reason,” says Steven Wagner, a partner at the Manhattan law firm Wagner, Berkow & Brandt who represents co-op and condo boards and owners, and is president of his 420-unit Manhattan co-op building.
+The first step is to check the proprietary lease and see if it says the board can reject without giving a reason,” says New York City real estate attorney Steven Wagner, who represents co-op and condo boards and owners, and is president of his 420-unit Manhattan co-op building.

 "If the proprietary lease says the co-op has the right to turn down a buyer without stating a reason, it may still have to give a reason if the board acted improperly and is challenged," Wagner says.
 It is against the law to discriminate against someone based on a person’s national origin, race, color, religion, disability, sex, or familial status.